11 Best BuiltWith Alternatives to Help You Spy on Competitors

 You can even scrape the email addresses of your potential prospects.
 We simply love this functionality!

 Hunter TechLookup is updated more frequently than Builtwith.
 This means that you’re more likely to get accurate results when using the tool.

-It is free to use.
-This makes it ideal if you only need to use the tool occasionally or if you don’t want to bother with creating an account.
+This website profiler is free to use.
+This makes it ideal if you only need to use the tech lookup tool occasionally or if you don’t want to bother with creating an account.

 The premium plan allows you to create a custom list of up to 50,000 websites.

 If you’re looking for Builtwith alternatives, Hunter TechLookup is definitely worth considering (but you may also be interested in some Hunter IO alternatives).

 Next on our list of best BuiltWith Alternatives, W3Techs is a web technology survey and research company.
 They maintain a database of information on the specific technology tools used on websites.

 This includes things such as which CMS is used, which programming languages are used, frontend technology, and so on.